fyngyrz/aa_macro/README.md

 You can also pass multiple parameters, splitting them up any way you like; commas, vbars, etc.

-What this means is that you can easily create an enormous range of text macros, even to the point of completely replacing the standard ones supplied in class macro\(\).
+What this means is that you can easily create an enormous range of text macros, even to the point of completely replacing the standard ones supplied in class `macro()`.

-For instance, macro\(\) provides `[i textToItalicize]` for italic text.
+For instance, `macro()` provides `[i textToItalicize]` for italic text.
 But you can do this...

     [style i <i>[b]</i>]

-...and then just do this, which doesn't use the built-in:
+...and then use the following, which doesn't use the built-in:

     {i textToItalicize}